ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * DonutStopGaming

 ## Credits
-* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, and other address discoveries
+* DonutStopGaming for major contributions to chunks, P3/AI partner mapping, CoasterFix, GravitySwitchers, PlayerPointer, and other address discoveries
 * LimblessVector for his work on identifying objects and his initial large memory list
-* Includes `True Black Shadow` by TheHatedGravity
-* Includes `Rouge over YellowAndroidShadow` by Shadowth117
 * SinglePlayer Widescreen Hack by LimblessVector
 * Infinite Lives by Link Master
 * Chaos Powers Activators by Zzetti

 ## Thanks
 * igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
-* DonutStopGaming for ideas while function hunting
+* DonutStopGaming for ideas while function hunting and the many nights spent pair reversing
+* aldelaro5 for Dolphin Memory Engine
 * TryTwo for extremely useful new debugging features in Dolphin
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
 * DeadlyFugu, Muzzarino